Silkie (chicken breed): Use

 Silkies lay a fair number of eggs, ranging from white to cream or light tan, but production is often interrupted due to their extreme tendency to go broody.
-A silkie hen can produce 100 eggs in an ideal year.
+A Silkie hen can produce 100 eggs in an ideal year.
 Their capacity for incubation, which has been selectively bred out of most fowl bred especially for egg production, is often exploited by poultry keepers by allowing Silkies to raise the offspring of other birds.

+Their primary modern usage today is mainly for companionship, as they are extremely friendly breeds that enjoy being cuddled.

 In cuisine

 The black meat of a Silkie is generally considered an unusual attribute in European and American cuisines.
-In contrast, several Asian cuisines consider Silkie meat a gourmet food.
-Chinese cuisine especially values the breed, but it is also a common ingredient in some Japanese, Cambodian, Vietnamese and Korean dishes.
+In contrast, several Asian cuisines consider Silkie meat to be a gourmet food.
+Chinese cuisine especially values the breed, but it is also a common ingredient in some Japanese, Cambodian, Vietnamese, and Korean dishes.
 Areas where Chinese cuisine has a strong influence, such as Malaysia, may also cook Silkie chickens.
-As early as the 7th century, traditional Chinese medicine has held that chicken soup made with Silkie meat is a curative food.
-The usual methods of cooking include using Silkie to make broth, braising, and in curries.
+As early as the seventh century, traditional Chinese medicine has held that chicken soup made with Silkie meat is a curative food.
+The usual methods of cooking include braising or using Silkie to make broth or curries.
 Traditional Chinese soup made with Silkie also uses ingredients such as wolfberries, Dioscorea polystachya (mountain yam), aged dried citrus peel, and fresh ginger.
 A few fusion restaurants in metropolitan areas of the West have also cooked it as a part of traditional American or French cuisine, such as in confit.